EOP-OMB/payment-accuracy/website/pages/programs/dot-federal-highway-administration-highway-planning-and-cons-c624cb7b.md

     Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
     Value: '0.798271'
+- Agency_Needs_Satisfied: At the Federal level, the program maintains its foundationally strong internal controls and skilled workforce capabilities.
+Ongoing evaluation and continuous improvement efforts will further strengthen the program’s improper payment testing program, increase fiscal integrity and accountability, and ensure compliance with Federal standards.
+Targeted investments in data systems/technology would further enhance the agency's ability to ensure sound financial stewardship.
+  Confidence_Level: 95% to <100%
+  Corrective_Actions_Adequacy_Association_Implementation: In implementing and prioritizing
+    the corrective actions, FHWA considered the observations and remediation recommendations from the prior year's improper payment review.
+FHWA placed emphasis on ongoing technical assistance to strengthen controls and staff knowledge at the Division Office and recipient levels, to improve project documentation, contractual adherence, adherence of federal regulation requirements, invoice verification and/or payment processes.
+  Corrective_Actions_Appropriateness: 'FHWA will work with grant recipients to improve
+    project documentation and/or payment processes, or address training deficiencies as applicable for each improper payment.
+Corrective actions will include: ensuring that all federal regulation requirements are adhered to for physical construction projects; confirming federal share amounts have been calculated correctly in accordance with contractual terms; confirming that contractual components are in place and that invoiced amounts have been calculated correctly in accordance with contractual terms; confirming that the receipt of goods or services has been verified in accordance with the contract; and validating that services were performed and received in accordance with the contract agreement.
+If applicable, FHWA will recover overpayments from the grant recipient.
+FHWA plans to conduct quarterly checks, and all efforts are expected to be completed by October of 2026.'
+  Corrective_Actions_Proportion: FHWA's Office of the Chief Financial Officer (HCF)
+    monitors Enterprise Financial Integrity Review and Evaluation (eFIRE) Program findings and recommendations to address identified procedures and internal control weaknesses to ensure they are addressed by its assessable units (AU).
+The AUs develop responses for procedural and internal control weaknesses based on the various reviews completed for eFIRE and other program evaluations.
+HCF monitors the AUs implementation and periodically assesses the AUs yearly performance documentation to ensure timely and effective response actions were completed.
+  End_Date: 09/2024
+  Hide_Improper_Payment_Estimates_Doughnut_Chart: false
+  Hide_Improper_Payment_Estimates_Doughnut_Stats: false
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Outside_Data_Needed_Does_Not_Exist_2: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data: true
+  Hide_Overpayments_Outside_Failure_to_Access_Data_2: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data: true
+  Hide_Overpayments_Outside_Inability_to_Access_Data_2: true
+  Hide_Overpayments_Within_Data_Needed_Does_Not_Exist: true
+  Hide_Overpayments_Within_Failure_to_Access_Data: true
+  Hide_Overpayments_Within_Inability_to_Access_Data: true
+  Hide_Program_Results_Additional_Information: false
+  Hide_Program_Results_Corrective_Actions: false
+  Hide_Program_Results_Future_Outlook: false
+  Hide_Program_Results_Future_Outlook_Baseline: false
+  Hide_Program_Results_Future_Outlook_Baseline_Table: false
+  Hide_Program_Results_Future_Outlook_Explanation: false
+  Hide_Program_Results_Future_Outlook_Needs: false
+  Hide_Program_Results_Improper_Payments: false
+  Hide_Program_Results_Tabs: false
+  Hide_Program_Results_Unknown_Payments: false
+  IP_Accountability_Description: At the agency-level, FHWA's Office of the Chief Financial
+    Officer (HCF) administers the implementation of the Administration's PIIA requirements.
+    FHWA develops improper payment reduction targets, implements corrective actions and coordinates the recapture of improper payments identified during PIIA reviews.
+    In addition to the PIIA-related sampling, FHWA conducts additional transaction testing of States and territories for improper payments under its Enterprise Financial Integrity Review and Evaluation (eFIRE) program.
+FHWA, through the eFIRE program and other risk-based oversight, incorporates additional reviews, including focus areas such as inactive projects, grant administration, and procurement under the administration of State DOTs using Federal funds.
+In order to effectively hold States and local governments accountable, the Division Office will refuse approval for project authorizations that do not meet federal requirements and will recover funding that was reimbursed but later determined to be improper.
+  IP_Unknown_Target_Rate: 0.0286
+  Improper_Payments_Rate: 3.8647698554999996
+  Insufficient_Documentation_to_Determine: 0.0
+  Margin_of_Error: '2.46'
+  Non_Monetary_Loss_Amount: '365.3239'
+  Overpayment_Combined_Mitigations_Planned: Training
+  Overpayment_Combined_Mitigations_Taken: Training
+  Payment_Accuracy_Rate: 96.13523014445869
+  Program_Additional_Information: Beginning in FY 2026, the Federal Highway Administration
+    (FHWA) will implement revisions to its improper payment testing procedures to ensure full compliance with Executive Orders 14249 and 14247.
+In accordance with the new Federal Program Inventory (FPI) requirements, the Highway Planning and Construction Program (HPCP) has been reclassified into numerous distinct Assistance Listing Numbers (ALNs).
+As a result of the new requirements, FHWA will transition to a one-to-one program assessment methodology.
+This approach will align improper payment testing with current federal requirements, strengthen (improper payment testing) program integrity, and enhance the accuracy and accountability of FHWA’s financial oversight processes.
+  Program_Design_or_Structural_Issue: 277.0818
+  Resources_Requested_For_IP: FHWA’s administrative funding supports salaries and
+    benefits for approximately 2,100 employees, as well as rent, communications, utilities, contractual services, travel, supplies, and equipment to support the delivery of FHWA’s programs.
+The FY 2026 Administrative Expenses request will be used to effectively deliver and manage the $72.6 billion requested in the FY 2026 Budget for FHWA’s programs.
+  Start_Date: 10/2023
+  Technical_IP_Actions_Planned: Training
+  Technical_IP_Actions_Taken: Training
+  Technical_IP_Amount: '277.0818'
+  Underpayment_Mitigations_Planned: Training
+  Underpayment_Mitigations_Taken: Training
+  Unknown_Payments_Rate: 0
+  Year: 2025
+  detail_IP_Causes: "FHWA identified two cause categories for the 16 improper payments\
+    \ identified in FY25, Failure to Access Data/Information and Statutory Requirements\
+    \ of Program Were Not Met.    \n\nAll but one improper payment fell under the\
+    \ category Failure to Access Data/Information.
+In this category five (5) programmatic\
+    \ root causes were identified; 1) Contractual Non-Compliance; 2) Incorrect Federal\
+    \ Share; 3) Administrative Error; 4) Inconsistent Documentation; and 5) Ineligible\
+    \ Cost.\n\nOnly one improper payment fell under the cause category Statutory Requirements\
+    \ of Program Were not Met.
+The vendor was paid the contracted amount for qualified\
+    \ services/materials provided; however, at the time of payment the vendor failed\
+    \ to meet the statutory requirement of the Buy America Act by providing inadequate\
+    \ documentation.\n\nSpecific scenarios that caused the improper payments included\
+    \ non-compliance with period of performance regulations; payment for services\
+    \ that were not performed; not eligible to perform work programs; incorrectly\
+    \ charged quantities; federal share calculation errors; data entry - clerical\
+    \ errors; a quantity pay item materials error; equipment usage rate error."
+  detail_No_Estimates_Why: null
+  detail_Overpayments_Due_To_Data_DNE: '0.0'
+  detail_Overpayments_Due_To_Failure: '2022.6628'
+  detail_Overpayments_Due_To_Inability: '0.0'
+  detail_Reduction_Target: '2.86'
+  eligibility_aggregated:
+  - Theme: Receiving Benefits from Other Sources
+    Theme_Description: Beneficiary or recipient is receiving benefits from an additional source
+  overpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 2022.6628
+    Inability_to_Access_Data: 0.0
+    Overpayments_Within_Control_Amount: '0.0'
+  overpayments_outside:
+    Overpayments_Outside_Control_Amount: '2022.6628'
+  underpayments:
+    Data_Needed_Does_Not_Exist: 0.0
+    Failure_to_Access_Data: 88.2421
+    Inability_to_Access_Data: 0.0
+    Underpayments_Amount: '88.2421'
 Description: The Federal Highway Administration’s (FHWA) Highway Planning and Construction (HPC) program supports State and Local Public Agencies in the design, construction, and maintenance of the Nation’s highway system as well as various federally and